janbaudisch/human/README.md

 # human
-converts numeric litaral into humand-readable format
+converts numeric litaral into human-readable format

 ## Installation
 `cargo build --release` will build the project.
 The program can be found under `target/release/human`.